 I practically grew up in our local branch of the public library in Memphis.
 I think my mom figured out it doubled as free child care, & I could spend hours going through the stacks without ever noticing time pass.
 So when I heard the Lisbon city government spent 2.5 million € to fix up this public library, I couldn’t wait to check it out.

-Although in precarious state, after renovations the Palácio Galveias became a public library from that moment on.
+After renovations in 1931, the Palácio Galveias became a public library from that moment on.
 Its recent closure in 2015 gave the city an opportunity to modernize the building & its services… most of the 600 daily users are students who need a quiet place with room to spread out.
 The library is worth checking out if you’re near the bullring/shopping mall in Campo Pequeno.
 It’s just across the street.

 Climbing the grand staircase at the entrance leads to a remarkable room filled with light, a ceiling fresco with the city coat-of-arms & tiles from 1931.
 Not only a great place to read, but it might make you feel a little like royalty: